iadcialim/standup-manager-js/README.md

 ![Stand-up Manager](https://img.shields.io/badge/version-1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+## Quick Start

+### Running the App

+1. **Download** the `standup-manager.html` file from this repository
+2. **Double-click** the file to open it in your default web browser
+3. **Start using** immediately - no installation required!

+**Alternative methods:**

+- Right-click the file → "Open with" → Choose your preferred browser
+- Drag and drop the file into an open browser window
+- From browser: File → Open → Select the HTML file

+### First Time Setup

+1. **Add your team members:**

+   - Click the gear icon (⚙️) next to the team names area
+   - Either type names manually or upload a `.txt` file with one name per line
+   - Sample team file format:
+     ```
+     Alice
+     Bob
+     Charlie
+     ```

+2. **You're ready to go!** Select a team member and start your stand-up

 ## Features

 ### 🎯 Timer Management

 - **1-minute countdown timer** that starts from 01:00
 - Timer continues into negative values to track overtime
 - **Start, Pause, and Reset** controls